The Well of FortitudeFrom Our Founder, Tracy Della Vecchia

 Three short hours later, with 1056 boxes on their way to Marines in combat zones, we were ready for the ribbon cutting for our newly renovated office.
 Almost 200 people were in attendance, as I cried through a good portion of what was to be my presentation and thank you to the people who gave so much to this organization so we could continue the work we do to support Marines and their families at home.
 I don't even know the number of work hours in total for the project, but the estimates from folks who know how to measure square footage and commercial renovation, are close to $250,000 in donated labor and materials.
 Weekend after weekend wives around Missouri gave up their husbands to work on our to-do list for the office.
 Folks around the country worked with me to get materials donated.
 Over 150 people donated their time to make the office a reality.
 The numbers overwhelm me; the accomplishments astound me; the commitment to supporting our Marines strengthens me.

-Colonel Bryan P. McCoy, USMC, encouraged me to find a “well of fortitude” to drink from and gain strength to carry on another day in the face of challenges and the emotional rollercoaster of having a son or daughter in the Marine Corps.
+At our conference in 2006 in Houston, Colonel Bryan P. McCoy, USMC, encouraged our Marine Corps family members to find a "well of fortitude" to drink from and gain strength to carry on another day in the face of challenges and the emotional rollercoaster of having a son or daughter in the Marine Corps.
+And for me, personally, when the going got tough running an organization that is unlike any other.
 These are the things that make up my well of fortitude.

 Tracy Della Vecchia